Call off the badger culls

-The pilot badger culls initially began in Somerset and Gloucestershire in August 2013 as part of government measures to try and control the spread of bovine TB (bTB) - they ended in failure.
-The pilot culls failed to meet their ‘targets’ and there have been an embarrassing and costly catalogue of errors from start to finish.
-Despite this, the culls could soon roll out across the country.
+The pilot badger culls began in Somerset and Gloucestershire in August 2013 as part of government measures to try and control the spread of bovine TB (bTB).
+However, the culls failed and fell short of their so-called ‘targets’.
+Take a look at the embarrassing and costly catalogue of errors from start to finish on our blog.

-Scientific consensus doesn't support a cull of badgers.
-More than 30 of the top animal disease experts describe the cull as a 'costly distraction' that risks making the problem of tuberculosis in cattle worse and that will cost far more than it saves.
+Scientific consensus doesn't support the badger cull.
+More than 30 of the top animal disease experts described the cull as a 'costly distraction' that risks making the problem of tuberculosis in cattle worse and that will cost far more than it saves.

-As culling can't be selective many perfectly healthy badgers will be slaughtered as ‘collateral damage’.
-In fact, as many as six out of seven badgers killed could be bTB free.
+As culling can't be selective, many healthy badgers have been slaughtered as ‘collateral damage’.
+As many as six out of seven badgers killed by the cull could be bTB free.

 We believe that vaccination, increased levels of testing and improved biosecurity are more effective ways of dealing with bTB in the long term.